nruimveld7/react-ui-suite/README.md

 # react-ui-suite

 `react-ui-suite` is a collection of production-ready React components built with Tailwind-friendly class names and ergonomic APIs.
-The publishable package lives in the `src/` workspace as `@react-ui-suite/core`, while a separate Vite demo app showcases every component with rich previews.
+The publishable package lives in the `src/` workspace as `react-ui-suite`, while a separate Vite demo app showcases every component with rich previews.

 > **ESM-only:** The npm package only publishes ES modules and type declarations under `dist/`.
 Tools that still require CommonJS entry points must add an extra build step (e.g., `tsup --format cjs`) before consumption.